By Katie Teresi

 - See Activity in a New Light: When your body feels healthy, it’s easier for your mind to feel healthy.
 In fact, research has shown that committing to a healthy amount of activity and a well-balanced diet has been scientifically proven to improve body image and self-esteem.
 Listen to your body, it tells you what it needs.

 - Stop Comparing: Make a conscious effort to stop comparing your body to those around you.
 Remind yourself that everyone has their own unique build and comparing your body to theirs can leave you feeling jealous, discontent, and inferior.

 - Dress to Impress (Yourself): When you go shopping and get dressed, pick out clothes that are comfortable and make you feel good about yourself.
 Pick out colors and cuts that make you look and feel your best—don’t be afraid to ask a friend for help!

 At The Emily Program, we know that recovery from an eating disorder is possible.
 And that each person will have a unique experience getting there.
-Self-love and body confidence are not always easy to embrace -- for anyone.
-However, if we each give ourselves more praise and positive self-talk than critisism, we can learn to accept and love ourselves as we are, and as those around us already do.
-So go ahead, tell yourself you are smart, brave, resilient, honest, a good friend/wife/husband/mom/dad/person etc. You are you, and you are amazing!
+Self-love and body confidence are not always easy to embrace — for anyone.
+However, if we each give ourselves more praise and positive self-talk than criticism, we can learn to accept and love ourselves as we are, and as those around us already do.
+So go ahead, tell yourself you are smart, brave, resilient, honest, a good friend/wife/husband/mom/dad/person, and more.
+You are you, and you are amazing!